 Management-chemical control: COMMERCIAL USE

-- Fanfare EC at 3.2 -12.8 fl oz/a.
-PHI 7 days.
+- Fanfare EC at 3.2 to 12.8 fl oz/A. PHI 7 days.
 Do not graze livestock on treated cover crops.
 Highly toxic to bees and toxic to fish and aquatic invertebrates.

-- sufoxaflor (Transform WG) at 2 to 2.25 oz/a.
-PHI 7 days.
+- sulfoxaflor (Transform WG) at 2 to 2.25 oz/A. PHI 7 days.
 REI 24 hr.
 Suppression only.
 No more than 8.5 oz per year.
 Avoid drift to blooming crops and weeds to protect pollinators.